 Some winter car seat covers, such as “sleeping-bag” style covers, are not safe for use when driving, because they contain a layer that goes between your baby and the car seat straps.

 This may compromise the safety of your child’s car seat in the event of a car.

 Is A Car Seat Cover Necessary?

-As with many baby products it’s difficult to know what is a must have vs a nice to have that you can live without, and a winter car seat is no exception.
+As with many baby products, it’s difficult to know what is a must-have vs a nice-to-have that you can live without, and a winter car seat is no exception.

 The answer on whether you need a car seat cover will largely come down to the climate you live in and how often you travel.

-There are other ways to keep your little one warm when travelling by car in winter, including dressing them in thin layers, using blankets, swaddling over the seat straps and having hats, mittens, socks and booties to hand.
+There are other ways to keep your little one warm when traveling by car in winter, including dressing them in thin layers, using blankets, swaddling over the seat straps and having hats, mittens, socks and booties to hand.

 What Is The Point Of A Car Seat Canopy?